Meshbits/CoinPaymentsLib/CoinPaymentsLib/doc/api.md

 Zcash supports several types of addresses.
 At this moment, they can be "transparent" (type T) or "shielded" (type Z).
 In the future, Zcash will have unified addresses (type U).

+### Transparent Addresses

+Transparent addresses behave much like Bitcoin addresses.
+They are associated with a secret key and a public key.

+### Shielded (Sapling) Addresses

+Shielded addresses have several key components.
+The public key (full viewing key) allows the owner to recognize his incoming payments by trial decryption.
+However this process takes ~1 ms due to the compute cost of elliptical curve cryptography.
+If a large number of keys are used, the total decryption time becomes prohibitive.
+However, shielded addresses can share the same decryption key while being different and unlinkable.
+With this method, we would only need to trial decrypt once with the shared incoming viewing key and be able to recognize a payment made to any of the generated addresses.
+If the decryption is successful, we can further identify to which address the payment was made.

+To use this feature, call `generateDiversifiedAddress` with the public key from the Key Package returned by `generateAddress`.
+Each call will return a different address which has the same underlying public key.

 ## Signing a transaction